mvolkmann/blog/src/swift/apple-watch.md

   and plugging it into a different USB port.
 - When it finally works, it can take several minutes before the app appears on the watch.
-  For this reason, perform most debugging in the Simulator.

 ## App Icons

-To add app icons to an Apple Watch app:
+To add app icons to a watchOS app:

 - Open the file `Assets.xcassets`.
 - Click the "+" button in the lower-left.
 - Select watchOS ... watchOS App Icon.
 - Drag icon images for all the sizes onto the placeholder squares.

-# Launch Screen
+## Launch Screen

 watchOS apps do not currently support launch screens.
 When an app launches, it's icon is displayed inside an indeterminate, circular status bar.
 See
 <https://stackoverflow.com/questions/69113082/how-can-we-add-a-launch-screen-to-a-watch-app>.

+## Launching from a Complication

+To create a watch face complication that launches a custom app when tapped:

+1. Open the "Watch" app on the iPhone that is paired with the watch.
+1. Tap the "My Watch" tab on the bottom navigation.
+1. Select a watch face that supports complications.
+1. Scroll down to the "Complications" section.
+1. Tap a complication.
+1. Scroll to the custom app and tap it.